distri-group/DistriAI-Node/README.md

   workDirectory:
   # If using a proxy, please specify the public IP address.
 If not using a proxy, you can ignore this.
   outerNetIP:
-  # If not filled, the value of the 'innerNetPort' field will be used to fill this.
+  # If not filled, the value of the 'nginxPost' field will be used to fill this.
   outerNetPort:
+  # The port on which the nginx listens. default: 80
+  nginxPost:
   # The port on which the console listens. default: 8080
-  innerNetPort:
+  consolePost:
+  # The port on which the Local server listens. default: 8088
+  serverPost:
 EOF
 ```